Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from EDMs and Collider Higgs Boson Data

 All in all, the Higgs signal strength when NP modifies only the $t\ov{t}$-Higgs coupling is then given by \be \mu_P^F =

 \ee

 We performed $\chi^2$ fits on the data listed before, obtaining constraints on the $r_\psi^2$ parameters.
 The results of the fit are shown at $95\%$ C.L..
 Each value has been obtained switching on NP contributions only to one Yukawa coupling at a time.
 The results are shown in Tab.~\ref{tab:Results1Yukawa}.
-In the second column we show the bounds obtained from the data presented in Ref.~\cite{ATLAS:2019nkf} (see Tab.~\ref{tab:ATLASData}).
-The third column contains the bounds extracted from Ref.~\cite{ATLAS:2019slw} (see Tab.~\ref{tab:ATLASDatamumu}), using only the data from ggF and VBF.
-Indeed, the inclusion of the associated production data, given in the third line of Tab.~\ref{tab:ATLASDatamumu}, would require a different expression for the cross section, $\sigma_P/\sigma^\text{SM}_P=(\sigma^\text{SM}_\text{VH}+r_t^2\sigma^\text{SM}_\text{ttH})/(\sigma^\text{SM}_\text{VH}+\sigma^\text{SM}_\text{ttH})$, and it turns out that the inclusion of this data does not change the result of the $\chi^2$ at the approximation considered.
-For this reason and without any impact on the results, we decided to adopt a simplified approach not including this data.
-Finally, in the fourth column the constraints arising from the total decay width of the Higgs boson are shown, using its experimental determination by CMS in Ref.~\cite{CMS:2019ekd} and reported in Eq.~\eqref{HiggsTotalWidthExp}.
+In the second column we show the bounds obtained from the data presented in Refs.~\cite{ATLAS:2019nkf,CMS:2018uag,ATLAS:2020fzp,CMS:2020xwi} (see Tabs.~\ref{tab:ATLASData}--\ref{tab:CMSDatamumu}).
+Notice that the inclusion of the associated production data, given in the third line of Tab.~\ref{tab:ATLASDatamumu}, would require a different expression for the cross section, $\sigma_P/\sigma^\text{SM}_P=(\sigma^\text{SM}_\text{VH}+r_t^2\sigma^\text{SM}_\text{ttH})/(\sigma^\text{SM}_\text{VH}+\sigma^\text{SM}_\text{ttH})$, and it turns out that the inclusion of this data does not change the result of the $\chi^2$ at the approximation considered.
+For this reason and without any impact on the results, we decided to adopt a simplified approach not including these data.
+Finally, in the third column the constraints arising from the total decay width of the Higgs boson are shown, using its experimental determination by CMS in Ref.~\cite{CMS:2019ekd} and reported in Eq.~\eqref{HiggsTotalWidthExp}.

-The best constraints on the third generation fermion couplings as well as the strongest bound on $c\ov{c}h$ are obtained in the second column of Tab.~\ref{tab:Results1Yukawa} .
-Instead, the best constraint on $\mu\ov{\mu}h$ comes from the third column.
-The bound on $r_t^2$ from the $\mu\ov\mu h$ data is close to the one obtained from combining the data on different channels given in Tab.~\ref{tab:ATLASData}: this is expected as the top enters at the loop-level in both cases.
-The data on the total Higgs decay width does not provide bounds stronger than those from the signal strengths.
+As expected, the inclusion of data on $h\to\mu\ov{\mu}$ from Refs.~\cite{ATLAS:2020fzp} and \cite{CMS:2020xwi} largely improves the bounds on $\mu\ov\mu h$.
+On the other hand, the data on the total Higgs decay width does not provide bounds stronger than those from the signal strengths.